Our Research Vision

 - Influence policy-making in design-related areas, including housing, public planning, social care and healthcare, enabling a shift from crisis to aspiration through design guidance.

-Our research partner is the University of Oxford’s Institute of Population Ageing.
-You can find the latest reports commissioned by the Design Age Institute and [email protected] linked below:
+One of our research partner’s is the University of Oxford’s Institute of Population Ageing.
+You can find the latest reports commissioned by the Design Age Institute and DAI@Oxford linked below:

 - Policy and Ageing: An overview of policies for older adults